-The Law School's Commitment to Academic Freedom and Free Speech speech.
+This Policy is consistent with the Law School's commitment to academic freedom and free speech.
 This commitment requires that the Law School protect community members' expression of ideas in their teaching, learning, and research, including advocacy that may be controversial, provocative, or unpopular.
 This protection extends to the expression of ideas, however controversial, in the classroom, residential life, and other campus-related activities.